opensearch-project/documentation-website/_observing-your-data/trace/distributed-tracing.md

 1. **Head sampling:** Sampling decisions are made before initiating the root span of a request.
 OpenSearch supports two head sampling methods:
     - **Probabilistic:** A blanket limit on incoming requests, dynamically adjustable with the `telemetry.tracer.sampler.probability` setting.
 This setting ranges between 0 and 1.
 Default is 0.01, which indicates that 1% of incoming requests are sampled.
     - **On-Demand:** For debugging specific requests, you can send the `trace=true` attribute as part of the HTTP headers, causing those requests to be sampled regardless of the probabilistic sampling setting.
-2. **Tail base sampling:** To configure tail-based sampling, follow the [OpenTelemetry Sampling](https://opentelemetry.io/docs/concepts/sampling/) documentation.
+2. **Tail sampling:** To configure tail sampling, follow the [OpenTelemetry tail sampling documentation](https://opentelemetry.io/docs/concepts/sampling/#tail-sampling).
 Configuration depends on the type of collector you choose.
 Updates on ongoing work for OpenSearch are in the [RFC](https://github.com/opensearch-project/OpenSearch/issues/8918) on GitHub.

 ### Collection of spans